Matthew Kwok

 Matthew Kwok Hon-ming (also Kwok Hon-ming, 郭漢明 (gwok^{3} hon^{3} ming^{4}, Guō Hànmíng); born April 18, 1979) is a Hong Kong former swimmer, who specialized in breaststroke events.
-He is a single-time Olympian (2000), and a member of the University of Hawaii swimming and diving team under head coach Sam Freas.
+He is a single-time Olympian (2000), and a member of the University of Hawaiʻi swimming and diving team under head coach Sam Freas.
 He also holds numerous Hong Kong records in the 100 m breaststroke, and retains a dual resident status to compete internationally for his father's homeland.
 Kwok is also a younger brother of Olympic swimmer and Asian Games bronze medalist Mark Kwok.

 Kwok competed only in the men's 100 m breaststroke at the 2000 Summer Olympics in Sydney.
 He posted a FINA B-standard entry time of 1:05.29 from the Hong Kong Long Course Championships.
 He challenged seven other swimmers in heat three, including Namibia's three-time Olympian Jorg Lindemeier.
 He posted a lifetime best of 1:05.28 to pick up a fifth seed by three hundredths of a second (0.03) behind Lindemeier.
 Kwok failed to advance into the semifinals, as he placed fiftieth overall on the first day of prelims.